 The answering service can also provide clients with appointment reminders from a live individual.
 This assures a higher level of service that clients appreciate while lowering the number of missed or canceled appointments.
 In the rare instance when a client does cancel an appointment, the virtual receptionist can immediately reschedule and fill the open appointment time with another client while keeping the accountant informed of the changes.

-Although accountants that are in demand are profitable year round, tax season is always a major portion of the year’s profits and are connected to other services that make a seasonal client a year-round client.
-Consequently, an answer service can be the secret professionalism and increased profit weapon for accounts looking to grow while keeping expenses low.
+Although accountants that are in demand are profitable year-round, tax season is always a major portion of the year’s profits and are connected to other services that make a seasonal client a year-round client.
+Consequently, an answering service can be the secret professionalism and increased profit weapon for accounts looking to grow while keeping expenses low.